spanish puns

 What do you call the most negative fish?
 A pessimist!

-This pun comes from the fact that the word pez, “fish”, sounds the same as the first syllable of pesimista, a pessimist.
+This pun comes from the fact that, in seseísta accents, the word pez, “fish”, sounds like the opening of pesimista, a pessimist.

 Because the pez is so negative, he's a pez-imista.